HarrisonHall/pyker/README.md

 * A gui version

 During development we did have time to add one more game, Blackjack.
 We also were able to impliment a primitive messaging system.

+### What would we have done differently?
+A ton!
+And that's great, because it shows that we learned something.
+None of us were familiar with networking beforehand, and only one of us were familiar with python.
+We should have spent more than twenty minutes planning, and instead took an hour to create a thorough UML document, as it would have saved time and hardship later on.
+We should have probably used TCP instaed of the UDP protocol, but since we began the night not knowing the difference, we forgive ourselves.

+### Future Plans

 ## Getting Started
 The below instructions will help you get up and running with Pyker.
 Pyker currently only works on a Linux terminal.